 It's easy to lose hope when you're a migraine sufferer searching for a treatment that’ll actually work for you.
 Especially after you’ve tried a few different medications and haven't found one that makes you feel more in control of your migraine attacks.
-After all, it only takes one migraine to derail your plans for an entire weekend.
+After all, it only takes one headache to derail your plans for an entire weekend.

 We know this can be frustrating, but we also know that beta blockers, an oral pill, might be a good preventive migraine treatment if you've never tried them before.

 Beta blockers are prescription drugs commonly prescribed to control blood pressure and/or treat high blood pressure.
 They can also be taken to manage abnormal heart rhythms and protect the heart from a second heart attack.

 What’s likely more important for you is that that they’re proven to be an effective preventive migraine treatment.
-To understand why that is, we need to quickly talk about what researchers believe causes migraines: For unknown reasons, at the start of a migraine, your brain's blood vessels constrict and make your brain think that it needs a lot more blood than it really does.
+To understand why that is, we need to quickly talk about what researchers believe causes migraine: For unknown reasons, at the start of a migraine attack, your brain's blood vessels constrict and make your brain think that it needs a lot more blood than it really does.
 The blood vessels respond by dilating, resulting in a rush of blood to the brain.
 Beta blockers alleviate that pain by telling your blood vessels to relax so that the blood can flow normally.

 The three most common beta blockers used for migraine prevention are: